Episode 1068

-Episode 1068 is the nineteenth episode of the thirty-second series of the British medical drama television series Casualty, and the 1068th episode of the overall series.
+Episode 1068 of the British medical drama television series Casualty is the nineteenth episode of the thirty-second series and the 1068th episode overall.
 The episode was written by Matthew Barry and Kelly Jones and directed by Judith Dine, and premiered on BBC One on 13 January 2018.
 The episode features the return of Zoe Hanna (Sunetra Sarker), who departed the drama in 2016, and departure of Zoe's estranged husband Max Walker (Jamie Davis), who has appeared on the drama for over three years.
 Sarker reprised her role for Davis' exit following a deal they made when she left the series.
 Davis' departure was not announced before the transmission of the episode as to surprise viewers, and the couple departed together.

 The episode features an acid attack when a drug addict attacks a woman so he can steal her money.
 Sarker liked the decision to feature the attack as she felt it was topical.
 Zoe is later subject to the threat of acid being thrown in her face, which helps develop Max and Zoe's relationship.
 Episode 1068 also features Jacob Masters (Charles Venn) telling Elle Gardner's (Jaye Griffiths) son Blake Gardner (Kai Thorne) that he is his father as part of their ongoing storyline.
 Griffiths said that the development in the story would challenge Elle and Jacob's friendship.
 The episode was promoted through promotional trailers, and was watched by 5.16 million viewers in a 28-day period.
 While the episode received mainly positive reviews from critics and fans, some reviewers criticised the logic behind Max's ability to board the same plane as Zoe.